The New Legends of Monkey

-The New Legends of Monkey is a television series inspired by Monkey, a Japanese production from the 1970s and 1980s which garnered a cult following in New Zealand, Australia, the U.K. and South Africa.
+The New Legends of Monkey is a fantasy adventure television series inspired by Monkey, a Japanese production from the 1970s and 1980s which garnered a cult following in New Zealand, Australia, the UK and South Africa.
 The Japanese production was based on the 16th-century Chinese novel Journey to the West.
-The series is an international co-production between the Australian Broadcasting Corporation, New Zealand's TVNZ and Netflix.
+This new series is an international co-production between the Australian Broadcasting Corporation, New Zealand's TVNZ and Netflix.

 The first season, consisting of ten episodes, premiered on the Australian Broadcasting Corporation's ABC Me television channel in Australia on 28 January 2018, and later debuted outside Australia and New Zealand on Netflix on 28 April.
-A second season, also ten episodes, was released on Netflix on August 7, 2020.
+A second season, also ten episodes, was released on Netflix on 7 August 2020.

 Premise

-The new series follows a young monk, escorted by a group of gods, on a journey across an ancient and fantastical land now ruled by evil demons to collect lost scrolls of wisdom.
+It follows a young monk, escorted by a group of gods, on a journey across an ancient and fantastical land now ruled by evil demons to collect lost scrolls of wisdom.

 Plot

 The Monkey King was imprisoned under a mountain 500 years ago by his enemies in Heaven.
-500 years later, the Earthly realm is overrun, and its humans oppressed, by demons.
+Five hundred years later, the Earthly realm is overrun, and its humans oppressed, by demons.
 The gods and immortals are in hiding or oppressed by demons as well.
 A scholar secretly concocts a plan to bring together a few warriors and a monk, named Tripitaka, to undertake a quest to resurrect the Monkey King and find the Heavenly scrolls that were stolen by Monkey 500 years ago and hidden away secretly on earth.
 Anyone who finds the scrolls would gain unlimited power.
 However, the night the group is about to start on their quest, a demon attacks the scholar's home and kills everyone inside except for the scholar's adopted daughter, taking the golden crown necessary to revive the Monkey King.
 In his last moments, the scholar entrusts his daughter with the quest.
 She takes on the identity of Tripitaka and ventures out into the world, narrowly escaping death herself.

 In a town she gives charity to a monk and ends up forced to work for a tavern owner, thus gaining a job and a room to sleep in.
 When the same demon that killed her adoptive father shows up, she secretly steals the magical crown and makes a run for it.
 When demons begin searching the town for her and the magic crown, she is disguised as a monk by the same monk she helped and successfully makes her way out of the city.
 In an opening along the side of a mountain, she finds the stony visage of the Monkey King's face, and puts the crown on his head.
 Finally, the Monkey King is free but he soon discovers that the crown is repressing most of his godly abilities.
 The pair return to the town and join up with Pigsy and Sandy, who are also gods, and the four of them begin their quest of finding the lost scrolls and gaining enough power to overthrow all the demons.